MohamedXElGohary/iotg-fbu/siipStitch/README.md

 # SIIP Stitch Tool

-SoC Independent Intellectual Property (SIIP) refers to a new BIOS firmware loading architecture that specifies an unified flow loading one or more firmware modules of SoC IP components from SPI flash to memory by BIOS.
+SoC Independent Intellectual Property (SIIP) refers to a new BIOS firmware for loading architecture that specifies an unified flow loading one or more firmware modules of SoC IP components from SPI flash to memory by BIOS.

 The SIIP firmware image is stored in the BIOS region.
 A post processing step, knowns as stitching is required to replace the pre-built firmware module into the BIOS region.